For US Healthcare Professionals Only

 These may include:

-FGFR2 gene fusions and rearrangements are among the most common genomic abnormalities seen in intrahepatic cholangiocarcinoma.
+FGFR2 gene fusions or rearrangements are among the most common genomic abnormalities seen in intrahepatic cholangiocarcinoma.

 10% to 16% of patients with intrahepatic cholangiocarcinoma have FGFR2 fusions.